twinfoundation/schema/README.md

-# GTSC Schemas
+# TWIN Schemas

-This repository contains the content for schemas published at [https://schema.gtsc.io](https://schema.gtsc.io)
+This repository contains the content for schemas published at [https://schema.twindev.org](https://schema.twindev.org)